adamlaurencik/thinis/readme.md

 #ThinIs
 ThinIs is an application for android cell phones.

-It serves as client application for school webpage to acquire news, grades and substitutions.
+It serves as client application for school webpage to acquire grades and substitutions.

 Requires android v19.